-The ACV protected White Hart in Hopton is now back open!
-The pub has been taken over by Mr. Craig Applegate.
+The ACV protected White Hart in Hopton is open.
+The pub was taken over by Mr. Craig Applegate in 2017.
 He has leased the pub, free of tie, from Criterion and has refurbished the property to a high standard.
-The business is now a mainly food driven gastro pub but he is serving two real ales on hand pumps in the two bar areas.
+The business is now a mainly food driven gastro pub but he is serving two real ales on hand pumps in the two bar areas alone with a keg craft Greene King offering.
 Craig also runs The Turnstone public house, under Enterprise Inns, in the same village.

 The Feathers, Gorleston & The Feathers Hotel, Great Yarmouth